Mandatory Dicamba Training and Recordkeeping

 - Daytime application only (1 hour after sunrise until 2 hours before sunset)

-- New buffers for endangered species protection
+- Buffers for endangered species protection

 - Susceptible crop language